 Welcome to the Internet home of Ken La Salle.

 You can even catch a glimpse of his twisted, twisted mind...

-Now available in ebook and audiobook format!
+is now available in ebook and paperback!

-(click the icon to the left to find out
+(click the book cover to the left

 Blogs and Tweets and Chicken Wings below...

 For more bloggie goodness, be sure to also check out One Path